Cristian-A/tmi.ts_beta/README.md

 This repo is a fork of https://github.com/MarcDwyer/tmi.ts since he did not add me as a collaborator, he's probably not going to update / maintain it (and I needed fast changes to the api).
+Also his version is going to break after Feb 2023, cause of the breaking changes in the twitch api itself.
+I revrote everything to be typesafe and compatible with the new api.
 This package is very similar to [tmi.js](https://github.com/tmijs/tmi.js) but for Deno.
 This package is still very early in development.